txgao/14848_proj1/README.md

 - The cluster should look like this.
 ![cluster](screenshots/cluster.jpg)

+NOTE: You need to wait until the status shows OK before proceeding.

 ## Step 2 - Clone Repo in Cloud Shell
 - Open Cloud Shell in GCP and clone the repo by doing